-With winter on the way, it’s time to make sure you’re getting enough Vitamin D,‘the sunshine vitamin’.
+With winter on the way, it’s time to make sure you’re getting enough Vitamin D, ‘the sunshine vitamin’.
 Because our bodies make this hormone naturally in the skin in the presence of sunlight, these shorter days with less sunlight can pose a problem.
-Shawn Nisbet has some solutions.

 We need vitamin D for strong bones.
 All ages require sufficient vitamin D levels: recent research shows older people with adequate vitamin D levels have better muscle control, lower blood pressure, and fewer ills such as multiple sclerosis and arthritis.